 Key Takeaways – Recent Hacks and Data Breaches

 Today, data breaches are frequently happening and are more severe.
 The recent cyber incidents discussed above have taught us several lessons to keep in mind and to inspire our cybersecurity strategies:

 - Many organizations, including small and large enterprises, are vulnerable to cyberattacks.
 Hackers are continually exploiting existing and emerging vulnerabilities to compromise all companies regardless of their size.
 Do not be complacent; limit internet access points and surfaces that hackers leverage to exploit.

 - Even with relevant security controls, back up sensitive data.
 After patching software and installing appropriate cybersecurity tools, storing crucial information in a separate location from the company’s network is essential.

 - Tighten up cybersecurity protocols with remote workers.
-It is misguided to assume all cyberattacks come from outside the organizations.
+It is misguided to assume all recent hacks come from outside the organizations.
 In most cases, companies overemphasize external attacks and overlook insider risks.
 Recent breaches remind us to start by learning how vulnerable our internal controls are, especially as we embrace work-from-home strategies.
-Enterprises should educate employees always to be vigilant and aware of potential threats
+Enterprises should educate employees always to be vigilant and aware of potential threats.